Plant nutrition: Hydroponics

-Hydroponics is a method for growing plants in a water-nutrient solution without the use of nutrient-rich soil or substrates.
-It allows researchers and home gardeners to grow their plants in a controlled environment.
+Hydroponics is a method for growing plants in a water-nutrient solution without using nutrient-rich soil or substrates.
+Researchers and home gardeners can grow their plants in a controlled environment.
 The most common artificial nutrient solution is the Hoagland solution, developed by D. R. Hoagland and W. C. Snyder in 1933.
 The solution (known as A-Z solution) consists of all the essential macro- and micronutrients in the correct proportions necessary for most plant growth.
 An aerator is used to prevent an anoxic event or hypoxia.
-Hypoxia can affect nutrient uptake of a plant because, without oxygen present, respiration becomes inhibited within the root cells.
+Hypoxia can affect the nutrient uptake of a plant because, without oxygen present, respiration becomes inhibited within the root cells.
 The nutrient film technique is a hydroponic technique in which the roots are not fully submerged.
-This allows for adequate aeration of the roots, while a "film" thin layer of nutrient-rich water is pumped through the system to provide nutrients and water to the plant.
+Incomplete submergence allows for adequate aeration of the roots, while a "film" thin layer of nutrient-rich water is pumped through the system to provide nutrients and water to the plant.